-Boys who are invited to join College live in the school’s original 14th century boarding house.
+Pupils who are invited to join College live in the school’s original 14th century boarding house.
 Overlooking the Medieval courtyard, College remains central to school life.

-It is home to seventy boys who demonstrate exceptional academic talent.
+It is home to seventy pupils who demonstrate exceptional academic talent.
 Each has passed a unique selection process, known as Election.
 On joining the school, they are known as Scholars and are identified by the gowns they wear.

-Though modernised, the accommodation in College still impresses upon boys the unique experience that life as a Scholar brings.
+Though modernised, the accommodation in College still impresses upon pupils the unique experience that life as a Scholar brings.
 They inhabit the same rooms that have inspired pupils since the College first opened its doors in 1394.

 On historic Kingsgate Street, Moberly’s is one of the school’s oldest boarding houses.
 A conglomeration of repurposed shops and residential properties, it was founded by The Revd Harry Moberly, the first Housemaster (1860-1880) and first-class cricketer.
 It is popularly known as Toye's, after the second Housemaster Jack Toye (1880-1899) and has three music practice rooms.